 The 14th Annual Festival Guide

-Rain or shine, everyone enjoyed a day of community, arts, handmade one-of-kind crafts, a variety of music, see history come alive, have the opportunity to take a selfie with a scarecrow of your choice, and much more at the 14th annual event: 10am and 4pm.
+Rain or shine, everyone will enjoy a day of community, arts, handmade one-of-kind crafts, a variety of music, see history come alive, have the opportunity to take a selfie with a scarecrow of your choice, and much more at the 15th annual event: between 10am and 4pm on October 5!

 Watch and remember what the day of the 2018 Festival was all about- thank you to LakeCAM for the video: https://vimeo.com/295838786